InfiniteStyles/pm-js/docs/source/tournament-operation.md

 ].reduce((o, n) => (o[n] = require(`./build/contracts/${ n }.json`), o), {})
 ```

-With that out of the way (or if you left things named the way they were), you should see something like the following:
+With that out of the way (or if you originally left things named the way they were), you should see something like the following:

 ```sh
 $ node